 If you’d prefer not to scatter your loved one’s ashes, you could keep them at home in an urn – or multiple urns for different family members.

-Another option is to have the ashes placed or buried at your local cemetery, churchyard or natural burial ground.
+Another option is to have the ashes placed or buried at your local cemetery, churchyard or woodland burial ground.
 This is known as getting the ashes “interred”.

 This can be a good option if you have a family grave where other relatives are already buried, or if you simply like the idea of having a site that you can revisit to pay your respects.